AsbertMa/QueryLib/README.md

 # QueryLib
-## Make it easy to query the onchain(Vechain) data

 It's a graphql service for Dapp developer.
+Make it easy to query the onchain(Vechain) data.

 ## Project Target
 - __Centralized Service__